bcgov/aps-infra-platform/documentation/how-to/protected-externally.md

     ```

 !!! info "Link to your API"
-    In the `notes` field, be sure to add a link to your API to allow interested consumers to find out more and obtain access.
+    In the `notes` field, be sure to add a link to your API to allow interested consumers to find out more.
+    Specifically, ensure there are links to the API specification, developer guide, and how to request access.
     Use Markdown for formatting.
     For example:

     ```md
+    notes: |
-    notes: "Useful API is a versatile toolset for developers, offering a comprehensive suite of functions and endpoints to streamline application development.\r\n\r\n
+      Useful API is a versatile toolset for developers, offering a comprehensive suite of functions and endpoints to streamline application development.

-            Visit the [Useful API page](https://api.useful.com) to view the API spec and request access."
+      Visit the [Useful API page](https://api.useful.com) to view the API spec, read the developer guide, and request access.
     ```

 After preparing a DraftDataset, publish it with: